pckothapally/projects/location/setup/customize/README.md

 # Customize: make Ollama an external pipeline

+New way to [omit Ollama](https://github.com/open-webui/open-webui/discussions/1287) by setting `ENABLE_OLLAMA_API=False`

+	docker run -d -p 3000:8080 -e ENABLE_OLLAMA_API=False -v open-webui:/app/backend/data --name open-webui ghcr.io/open-webui/open-webui:main

+TO DO: Test the above and update our [Google Cloud Notes](../google-cloud/)

+The above make make all of the following unnecessary.

+## Remove Ollama / Reactivate Ollama for Syncing

 [OpenWebUI](https://github.com/open-webui/open-webui) uses pipelines to connect to hundreds of LLMs, but the default UX doesn't use a pipeline to connect to the Ollama API  itself.
 With our modifications, the cost on Google Cloud will hopefully drop from $78/mo to less than $40/mo by connecting to Ollama as an external API pipeline.

 The python process below adds/removes the Ollama install within OpenWebUI so we can use an external Ollama pipeline API to reduce hosting costs.